This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 .

-we crossed the West Point road and pushed out in the direction of the Macon railroad.
+we crossed the West Point road and pushed out in the direction of

 The enemy appeared on our left several times during the day, but were kept off by the flankers.